cloudposse/terraform-aws-components/modules/eks/argocd/README.md

 ### Working with ArgoCD and GitHub

-Here's a simple GitHub action that will trigger a deploy in ArgoCD:
+Here's a simple GitHub Action workflow that will trigger a deployment in ArgoCD:
 ```yaml
 # NOTE: Example will show dev, and qa2
 name: argocd-deploy